gs7vik/100DaysOfCode/log.md

 syntax:   @media (properties)
 example: @media (max-width:990px)
-in the above example the changes takes place in website when the width of browser becomes less than 990px.
+in the above example the changes takes place in website when the width of browser becomes less than 990px. learnt about the importance of refactoring the code...to increase readability, modularity,efficiency,length.